by Andrew Cochran

 The voice assistant’s working name is Beeb, the nickname often used affectionately for the company.

-Its working name is Beeb, the nickname often used for the company.
-‘Beeb‘ may also become the voice command to activate the system.
-BBC NEWS says a final decision on the wake word is still pending.
+‘Beeb‘ may also become the voice command to activate the system, although BBC News says a final decision on the wake word is still pending.

 A BBC spokesperson said their initiative is so ‘everyone can benefit from this new technology’ and the BBC is ‘ensuring public service values can be protected in a voice-enabled future.’